mihikaparmar/Diabetes-Detection-Program/README.md

 # Diabetes-Detection-
-This Project in made in c++ using turbo c.
+This Project is made in c++ using turbo c.